nurbano/mde-unet-kv260/Readme.md

 ```console
 mkdir custom_ai_model
 ```
-- Is necessary copy this reposotory directory to path/to/Vitis-AI/custom_ai_model
+- Is necessary copy this repository directory to path/to/Vitis-AI/custom_ai_model

 ## Quantize
 First calibrate the quantize model.